dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 * Don't change the behavior for platform-level preview features

 * Offer library-level preview features with a different set of guardrails:
-    - Modelled after `[Obsolete]`, except the severity is always an error
+    - Modelled after `[Obsolete]`, except the severity is always a warning
-    - The opting-in is expressed similar to obsolete, that is the call site is either marked as experimental itself or the error is suppressed via any of the existing ways (e.g. `<NoWarn>` or `#pragma`).
+    - The opting-in is expressed similar to obsolete, that is the call site is either marked as experimental itself or the warning is suppressed via any of the existing ways (e.g. `<NoWarn>` or `#pragma`).
     - In order to make centralization possible, each feature is encouraged to have a separate diagnostic ID.